zaranip/Chicago-Trading-Competition-2024/README.md

 #### Passive-Aggressive Mean Reversion Strategy

-During the portfolio optimization phase, we implemented a passive-aggressive mean reversion strategy.
+During the portfolio optimization phase, we implemented a passive-aggressive mean reversion strategy based on this paper (https://link.springer.com/article/10.1007/s10994-012-5281-z).
 This strategy aims to capitalize on the tendency of asset prices to revert to their long-term average over time.
 The strategy involves the following steps:

 1. **Identification of Mean-Reverting Assets**: Through extensive analysis of historical price data, we identified assets that exhibited mean-reverting behavior.
 These assets were characterized by prices that tended to oscillate around a long-term average, deviating from it in the short term but eventually reverting back to the mean.